AdobeDocs/experience-platform.en/help/etl/home.md

 Batch replay and data reprocessing may be required in cases where a client discovers that for the past 'n' days, data being ETL processed has not occurred as expected or source data itself may not have been correct.

-To do this, the client's data administrators will use the Platform UI to remove the batches containing corrupt data.
+To do this, the client's data administrators will use the [!DNL Platform] UI to remove the batches containing corrupt data.
 Then, the ETL will likely need to be re-run, thus repopulating with correct data.
 If the source itself had corrupt data, the data engineer/administrator will need to correct the source batches and re-ingest the data (either into Adobe Experience Platform or via ETL connectors).

 Based upon the type of data being generated, it will be the data engineer's choice to remove a single batch or all batches from certain datasets.
 Data will be removed/archived as per [!DNL Experience Platform] guidelines.